Please review the following information prior to submitting your Clinic Application.

 Who may apply for a Clinic?

 Second and third year law students, who have completed at least two semesters of law school as full-time students or a minimum of 30 credits as part-time evening students, are eligible to participate in the Clinical Program.
+LL.M. students in their second semester of study may also be eligible.

 Can I get into a Clinic if I have not been interviewed or attended a group meeting with the professor?